-4 cups cherry juice (or substitute cranberry juice)
+4 cups cherry juice (I often substitute cranberry juice since it’s more readily available)

-3 lbs. apples, skin-on, cored, quartered (I use Jonathon apples)
+3 lbs. apples, skin-on, cored, quartered (I use Jonathon apples when I can)

 2 cups granulated sugar